Difference between Linux distributions

 kali linux

-Kali Linux is also based on Debian Linux.
-This Linux is mainly customized for testing the security of network and system.
-This distribution comes with a lot of tools that are used in hacking, cracking, and testing networks and web applications.
+Kali Linux also uses Debian Linux as the base system.
+Developers customized it for testing the security of the network and system.
+This distribution comes with pre-installed tools used for hacking, cracking, and testing networks and web applications.
+It is a perfect option for an ethical hacker or security tester.

 Which Distribution Should You Choose?

 There is no pre-defined rule for selecting a particular distribution.
-You should choose a distribution the meets with your requirement, skills, and budget.
-My broad recommendation, though, is that you should choose a Red Hat derived distribution for an enterprise-size network or a large size network and should choose an Ubuntu derived distribution for personal use or for a small or mid-size network.
+You can choose a distribution that meets your requirements, skills, and budget.
+My broad recommendation, though, is that you should choose a Red Hat-derived distribution for an enterprise-size network or a large-size network and should choose an Ubuntu-derived distribution for personal use or a small or mid-size network.

 ComputerNetworkingNotes Linux Tutorials Difference between Linux distributions